 This was an enhanced version of Mrs. Doubtfire on Broadway.
 If you loved the rip-roaring, gut-busting Shakespearean spoof hit play Something Rotten by the brothers Wayne and Karey Kirkpatrick team, then Mrs. Doubtfire is for you.

-The brother Karey Kirkpatrick and John O’Farrell created the book and are back at it again to make music and lyrics of pure unadulterated fun.
+The brothers Karey Kirkpatrick and John O’Farrell created the book and are back at it again to make music and lyrics of pure, unadulterated fun.
 Mrs. Doubtfire on Broadway is an update of the 1993 film starring Robin Williams, but funnier and more entertaining.
 Since then, we have come a long way.
 Instead of Miranda Hillard (Jenn Gambatese) as an interior decorator mother, she owns her own company developing workout clothing spanning from the gym to dinner.
-Another enhanced character is Daniel Hillard’s (Rob McClure) brother Frank Hillard’s (Brad Oscar) who is now married with a child.
+Another enhanced character is Daniel Hillard’s (Rob McClure) brother, Frank Hillard’s (Brad Oscar), who is now married with a child.

 Make Me A Woman is a show stopper as the ensemble steps up, from Princess Diana to Cher, for a reimagined look toward the end product Mrs. Doubtfire.
-We then get an Eleanor Roosevelt, Janet Reno, and Margaret Thatcher with a little Oscar Wilde thrown into the compilation.
+We then get Eleanor Roosevelt, Janet Reno, and Margaret Thatcher, with a little Oscar Wilde thrown into the compilation.